dawnft/ts/README.md

 ## TODO

-* [ ] allow a higher resolution series to rollup to a lower resolution series
+* [ ] buid a higher abstraction to rollup one series into another